 What Are Bitcoin Mining Farms?

 An extensive network of powerful computers geared for mining Bitcoin is housed at a facility known as a Bitcoin mining farm.
 Compared to the general-purpose CPUs and GPUs utilized in Bitcoin’s early days, these computers, called ASICs (Application-Specific Integrated Circuits), are incredibly efficient.
-Specialized hardware for Bitcoin’s cryptographic computations is an application-specific integrated circuit (ASIC).
+An application-specific integrated circuit (ASIC) is specialized hardware for Bitcoin’s cryptographic computations.

 The Infrastructure of Bitcoin Mining Farms